idealab-isu/de-la-mo-v2/doc/index.rst

 Material (i.e. fiber) directions will be specified relative to this coordinate system.
 In the current version of De-la-mo this coordinate system is the same everywhere within your De-la-mo model.
-De-la-mo contains functions that will utilize the fiber layup strategies employed by the `autofiber <https://github.com/nscheirer/autofiberlib>`_ library.
-This library is included in the de-la-mo package but specific details on the method and a standalone package can be observed `here <https://github.com/nscheirer/autofiber>`_.
+De-la-mo contains functions that will utilize the fiber layup strategies employed by the `autofiber <https://github.com/nscheirer/autofiber>`_ python package.
+This dependency is included in the de-la-mo package but specific details on the method and a standalone package can be observed `here <https://github.com/nscheirer/autofiber>`_.
 De-la-mo will operate perfectly well without the AutoFiber library fiber layup methods but the fiber orientations defined by the coordsys is regarded as less accurate in certain curved model cases,